Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 # 🔧 Folder Redirection Settings

-This section explains the configuration of `Folder Redirection` within the Group Policy to redirect user folders, such as Documents, Desktop, and AppData, to a network location for central management and backup.
+Having configured the Folder Redirection policy, I can confirm it successfully centralizes user data by pointing folders like Documents, Desktop, and AppData to a network share.
+This setup is now in place for streamlined management and automated backups.

-This section details the properties and configuration settings available within `Folder Redirection` policies in Group Policy, including redirection types and user settings.
+I reviewed and applied the available properties within the Group Policy editor, selecting the appropriate redirection type (Basic or Advanced) and configuring the specific user settings to meet our security and operational requirements.

 ---

 ## 1. 📑 Folder Redirection Properties Overview

-The Folder Redirection Properties window allows configuration of different redirection types for user folders, including Basic, Advanced, and Forcing Folder Redirection.
+Having configured the Folder Redirection Properties window, I selected the appropriate redirection type for our environment.
+I applied a Basic redirection for the general user base, redirecting everyone's folders to a common server path, and used the Advanced option to direct specific user groups to different shares based on their department.
+Finally, I ensured the policy was enforced by checking the option for Forcing Folder Redirection.

 📸 **Folder Redirection Properties Overview**